Giorgio-Zarantonello/react_saga/README.md

 ## Key Features:

 **Task Creation:** Users can add new tasks by specifying a title and description.
-Adding a new task triggers an asynchronous action managed by Redux Saga.
+Adding a new task triggers an asynchronous action managed by Redux Saga. :white_check_mark:

 **Task Modification:** Users can modify details of existing tasks, such as the title or description.
 This operation is also handled through an asynchronous action with Redux Saga.

 **Task Deletion:** Users can delete tasks that are no longer needed.
-This operation is also managed through Redux Saga.
+This operation is also managed through Redux Saga. :white_check_mark:

-**Task Viewing:** A list of tasks will be displayed within the app, allowing users to clearly see the tasks they need to complete.
+**Task Viewing:** A list of tasks will be displayed within the app, allowing users to clearly see the tasks they need to complete. :white_check_mark:

-**State Management with Redux:** Utilize Redux to manage the application's state, including the state of tasks.
+**State Management with Redux:** Utilize Redux to manage the application's state, including the state of tasks. :white_check_mark:

 **Asynchronous Operations with Redux Saga:** Harness the power of Redux Saga to manage asynchronous operations such as adding, modifying, and deleting tasks.
 This will help you understand how Redux Saga simplifies handling asynchronous workflows within a React Native app.